abhiwand/atk/python/intelanalytics/doc/source/glossary.rst

         In the study of complex networks, a network is said to have community structure if the nodes of the network can be easily grouped into (potentially overlapping) sets of nodes such that each set of nodes is densely connected internally.

+    Connected Component

+        From `Wikipedia\: Connected Component (Graph Theory)`_:

+        In graph theory, a connected component (or just component) of an undirected graph is a subgraph in which any two vertices are connected to each other by paths, and which is connected to no additional vertices in the supergraph.

     Confusion Matrix
     Confusion Matrices